Fabiancrg/pc1001_zb/README.md

 ## 🙏 Credits

 - Based on Arduino MQTT implementation by original author
-- Architecture inspired by acw02_zb and caelum-weatherstation projects
 - ESP-IDF and Zigbee stack by Espressif Systems

 ## 🔗 Related Projects